chargebyte/chargebyte-docs/docs/source/hardware.rst

 For ISO 15118 / DIN 70121 compliant communication between EVSE and PEV, Charge SOM supports CP (control pilot) and PP (proximity pilot) signaling including Green PHY communication.
 This Green PHY communication is available on network interface ``eth1``.
+The MAC address of this host interface is stored within the EEPROM on the Charge SOM.

 **********************************
 High-Voltage Connector (HVDC, X19)